We’ll have the following veggies for CSA this week:

-lettuce, spinach, chard, kale, potatos, onions, carrots, beets, tomatos, peppers, eggplant, cucumber, zucchini, melons or squash, cabbage, leeks, scallions, dill, cilantro, parsley, basil.
+lettuce, spinach, chard, kale, tomatos, peppers, eggplant, leeks, onions, potatos, carrots, beets, squash, dill, cilantro, parsley, basil, scallions and hot peppers.

 On the farm this week:

 This is our 15th week of CSA, so the last week for some of you.
 I hope to see you to say good bye at the market tomorrow.
 Thanks for taking part in my CSA this year!

 It kind of pretended to rain for a couple days.
 In the end it didn’t’ add up to a lot of rain, but the ground is nice and soft now.
 We’re watering the broccoli today and after that we’re going to take a break from watering for a little bit!

 Because it was supposed to rain, we decided to dig up carrots and potatos friday morning because they come out so clean now and digging them up in wet ground is more like harvesting mud with some carrots mixed in.
 We’re still having to stand on the back of the carrot digger for extra weight to get it deep enough.
 Before hand we bring a scale out to the field and weigh in to see who gets to stand on the back and who gets to drive.

 Once it started to rain Friday afternoon we moved onto cleaning and bagging our storage onions for the winter csa.
 Our goal is to get them all finished this week so we have room to move other things inside once we get some more serious frosts.
 Speaking of which, if you like pesto this is your week.
 We’ll be bringing lots of basil for csa members before frost gets the rest of it.
 If you’re looking for nice basil, we don’t have it, but it all looks the same in pesto…

 That’s it for this week

 Jonathan, Sarah, Irina and Jaroslav